beave/meer/README.md

 * MySQL/MariaDB output is backward compatible with legacy Snort/Barnyard2 database.
 * MySQL/MariaDB internal SQL “caching” makes Meer interactions with databases more efficients.

+# Future support:

+Meer is under development.
+This is our brief "roadmap" of what we would like to see Meer do.
+If you have any ideas or requests,  please let us know via our "issues" page (https://github.com/beave/meer/issues).

+* Syslog support (JSON, decoded, etc).
+* Elasticsearch
+* Snortsam (??)
+* Generic MySQL/MariaDB template driven writer (for building block lists, etc)
+* Unified2 <- THIS IS A JOKE.